Shelob9/react-wordpress-testing/content/testing-react-apps/2-questions-and-specs.md

 - Does the display value change with the input?

 Now we have the test spec and the application spec.
 BTW the testing spec is almost in BDD language.
-Forcing these specs into the [cucumber.js](https://cucumber.io/docs)] or similar syntax might be useful for acceptance testing.
+Forcing these specs into the [cucumber.js](https://cucumber.io/docs) or similar syntax might be useful for acceptance testing.

 ## Test-Driven React Development

-Know that we know what questions we need to answer and what the basic components are, we'll create the tests.
+Now that we know what questions we need to answer and what the basic components are, we'll create the tests.

 ### Step One: Incomplete Components